-- 10. The NASUWT notes the suggestion in 'Practice Guidance the Role of the Named Person' that: 'while key individuals will be identified in the valued role of a named person, it is for the local authority and health board to determine how named person services should be carried out and take responsibility for that'.
-We also note part of the Policy Statement, suggesting: 'we also know that putting GIRFEC into practice is inconsistent across Scotland.' - 11.
+- 11. The NASUWT notes in section 7.2 that '[a] wide range of practitioners are required to think about children's wellbeing...' and in section 7.6 that, '[n]ationally available practice materials will give detail on how a wellbeing assessment should be completed in a range of circumstances'. - 12.
 The NASUWT would strongly argue that the failure to offer clear guidance on roles and responsibilities and leaving it to local agencies is one of the key reasons why there has been inconsistency in putting GIRFEC into practice.
 Indeed, in a formal communication to NASUWT members in 2017, we said: 'There is a continued lack of clear information surrounding the implementation of the 'Named Person' Scheme, with employers interpreting the legislation differently.'
-Suggesting that such an approach continue with regard to who should be a Named Person simply embeds such inconsistency. - 12.
-Furthermore, the NASUWT would argue that no teacher should be compelled to take on the role of Named Person, despite the expectation of some employers that this should fall within the remit of principal teachers in primary schools or guidance/pastoral staff in secondary schools.
-There are clear implications in terms of additional workload and distraction for teachers from their core role of teaching and learning. - 13.
-Whoever ends up being a Named Person faces a significant addition to their workload, given the guidance that it is insisted they must follow, being responsible for: collaboration and discussion with the child and their family, and other agencies if needed; to explore what support could be provided to address the child's identified wellbeing needs; always making children and families aware of their rights around information sharing; and asking the five GIRFEC questions all practitioners should ask when faced with each and every concern about a child's wellbeing.
-The NASUWT does not believe that it is possible or desirable for a teacher to fulfil the role of the
+Enabling such an approach to continue only serves to further embed inconsistency. - 13.
+The NASUWT would argue that no teacher should be compelled to take on the role of Named Person, despite the expectation of some employers that this should fall within the remit of Principal Teachers in primary schools or Guidance/Pastoral staff in secondary schools.
+There are clear implications in terms of additional workload and distraction for teachers from their core role of teaching and learning. - 14.
+Whoever ends up being a Named Person faces a significant addition to their workload, given the guidance that it is insisted they must follow, being responsible for: collaboration and discussion with the child and their family, and other agencies if needed; exploring what support could be provided to address the child's identified wellbeing needs; always making children and families aware of their rights around information sharing; and asking the five GIRFEC questions all practitioners should ask when faced with each and every concern about a child's wellbeing.
+The NASUWT does not believe that it is possible or desirable for a teacher to fulfil the role of the Named Person.